How to Make the Ultimate Halal Charcuterie Board that Your Guests will Love

 Semi-hard: Gouda, cheddar, provolone

-Hard: Parmesan, pecorino, parmigiano-reggiano
+Hard: Parmesan, pecorino, parmigiano-reggiano (depending on your school of faith)

 Blue: Gorgonzola, roquefort, stilton